 Dishes with poached eggs

 Poached eggs are used in Eggs Benedict and Eggs Florentine.
-See Hollandaise Sauce recipe
+See my Hollandaise Sauce recipe.

 Poached eggs are the basis for many dishes in Louisiana Creole cuisines as Eggs Sardou, Eggs Portuguese, Eggs Hussarde and Eggs St. Charles.
 Creole poached egg dishes are typically served for brunches.

 Several cuisines include eggs poached in soup or broth and served in the soup.
 In parts of central Columbia, for instance, a popular breakfast item is eggs poached in a scallion/coriander broth with milk, known as changua or simply caldo de huevo ("egg soup").

 The Libyan dish Shakashouka consists of eggs poached in a spicy tomato sauce.

 In Italy poached eggs are typically seasoned with grated Parmigiano Reggiano and butter (or olive oil).